|David L O Smith - Home||

 Lights - I fitted 3mm diameter yellow LEDs as head and rear lamps, although I had to machine the rear one down in length and in diameter to allow it to fit inside the lamp housing.
 A good friend, knowledgeable in all things electronic, kindly knocked out a circuit for me with a bridge rectifier, voltage regulator and a 0.47F capacitor that keep the lights on for a good ten minutes, once lit by the initial movement of the loco.

-A weekend away - Although I was working on the HMRS stand at the Warley National Model Railway Exhibition (held annually at the NEC Birmingham), I also belong to the LOGGIES and I was delighted to be invited to bring my model to run on their layout, Central Works, which was exhibited there this year.
+A weekend away - Although I was working on the HMRS stand at the Warley National Model Railway Exhibition (held annually at the NEC Birmingham), I also belong to the LOGGIES and I was delighted to be invited to bring my model to run on their layout, Central Works, which was exhibited there in 2018.

 |David No. 58 propels 16T minerals to the coal tippler|